parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/prepare_env.md

 In this section, you need the tools and environment to develop and run smart contracts.
 You can utilize our testnet to deploy and make contract calls.

-Alternatively, we will also provide you with the ParallelChain fullnode binary with which you can simulate contract execution before deploying to our testnet.

 ## Verify that the testnet is live

 To verify that our testnet is live and running, please make sure that the following URLs are working: